Anupam0401/Simon-Game-JS/README.md

 This is a classic "Simon" game written in HTML, CSS and JS.
-This is single player game which tests your memory power.
+It's single player game which tests your memory power.

 To Play the Game, access the website at : https://anupam0401.github.io/The-Simon-Game/